-The guide includes twenty-five common uses for BIM which have been identified through analysis of project case studies, interviews with industry experts, and review of the literature.
+Once the team has defined measurable goals, both from a project perspective and company perspective, then the specific BIM uses on the project can be identified.
+This guide includes common uses for BIM which have been identified through analysis of project case studies, interviews with industry experts, and review of the literature.
 A BIM Use is a unique task or procedure on a project which can benefit from the integration of BIM into that process.
 The twenty-five identified uses are not comprehensive but provide a good representation of the current uses of BIM within the industry.
 Several examples of BIM Uses include design authoring, 4D modeling, cost estimating, space management and record modeling.
 The team should identify and prioritize the appropriate BIM Uses which they have identified as beneficial to the project.
-The procedure for identifying BIM Goals and Uses is discussed in further detail in Chapter Two of this guide.
+The procedure for identifying BIM Goals and Uses is discussed in further detail in Chapter Three of this guide.